News: Flybe went into Administration on 5 March 2020 and has ceased operations.

 Quick Takeaway: The BA card might might be a better option if you fly outside of Europe.

 The Virgin Credit Card is a free air rewards card aimed at those who are part of the Virgin Flying Club loyalty programme.
 Cardholders earn Flying Club miles when they spend, and can earn an ongoing rewards rate estimated between 0.75% and 1.5% on purchases (the higher rate is earned on Virgin Flight and Holiday spend, when you earn 2x rewards).

 Quick Takeaway: Frequent Virgin Atlantic flyers who are savvy managing an air rewards programme may well extract higher rewards from the Virgin Reward card, especially by putting the Premium Upgrade or Companion Voucher to good use.
 Individuals who would rather not actively manage a rewards program may value the simplicity of Flybe's rewards program, but travel destinations are limited.

 Flybe Credit Card vs Platinum Cashback Everyday Card by American Express

 The Platinum Cashback Everyday Credit Card by American Express is one of our favourite free cashback rewards cards for those seeking an easy and flexible rewards program.
-Cardholders earn an ongoing rewards rate between 0.5% and 1% on all purchases (with a higher initial rate of 5% up to £100 cashback in the first three months (earned by spending £2,000).
+Cardholders earn an ongoing rewards rate between 0.5% and 1% on all purchases.
+Plus there's an initial rate of 5% for up to £100 cashback in the first three months (earned by spending £2,000).

 Quick Takeaway: Individuals who would rather not manage an air rewards program may value the simplicity of Amex's cashback rewards program, despite the lower potential rewards.
-But remember that American Express is not accepted everywhere so you'll need another card in your wallet anyway.
+But remember that American Express is not accepted everywhere so the Amex can't be the only card in your wallet.